 Unless otherwise stated, all investments are approved securities being either officially listed in a member state or traded on or under the rules of an eligible securities market.

-\ The COIF Charities Property Fund is managed by the Manager and represents a related party transaction.
+The COIF Charities Global Equity Income Fund and COIF Charities Property Fund are managed by the Manager and represent related party transactions.